Mercy (Elevation Worship and Maverick City Music song)

 "Mercy" is a song performed by American contemporary worship bands Elevation Worship and Maverick City Music, which features vocals from Chris Brown.
 The song was released as the eleventh track of the collaborative album, Old Church Basement on April 30, 2021.
 The song was written by Brandon Lake, Chris Brown, and Steven Furtick.

 "Mercy" debuted at No. 18 on the US Hot Christian Songs chart, and at No. 6 on the Hot Gospel Songs chart, despite not being released as an official single.

 Composition

 "Mercy" is a piano-driven song, composed in the key of A with a tempo of 62 beats per minute, and a musical time signature of 4/4.
-The lyrics of the song are testimonial, as the singer affirms that "that Jesus is alive in us and that He has rescued us from the grave."
+The lyrics of the song are testimonial, as the singer affirms "that Jesus is alive in us and that He has rescued us from the grave."

 Critical reception

 Joshua Andre, reviewing for 365 Days of Inspiring Media, gave a favorable opinion of the song, describing the song as potential radio single and future Sunday morning staple, further saying, "we are met with a testimony type track that is sure to win over listeners and critics alike."